 For security and privacy, all computer storage is regularly erased and cannot be recovered.
 Equipment that uses removable media storage cards or has hard drives for media storage will be erased upon return and cannot be recovered.
 Patrons are encouraged to use personal external storage such as flash drives and/or cloud-based options to back-up their projects.

-The Library and its staff are not liable for any loss, damage or expense sustained by any user due to the utilization of services, equipment, software, advice, or information.
+The Library and its staff are not liable for any loss, damage or expense sustained by any user due to or as the result of the utilization of services, equipment, software, advice, or information.

 The Board of Trustees of the Fountaindale Public Library District will review the Studio 300 Policy and regulations periodically and reserves the right to amend them at any time.
-The Board authorizes the Library Director to waive regulations under appropriate circumstances.
-The Library Director is the chief person empowered to make decisions regarding the availability and use of the study rooms.
-The Library Director has delegated authority to approve Studio 300 usage to the Studio 300 staff.
+The Board authorizes the Executive Director to waive regulations under appropriate circumstances.
+The Executive Director is the chief person empowered to make decisions regarding the availability and use of the study rooms.
+The Executive Director has delegated authority to approve Studio 300 usage to the Studio 300 staff.

 Any appeals for changes to, or exceptions to, any portion of the Studio 300 Policy will be considered.
 An individual wishing to file an appeal shall submit it to the Executive Director in writing.
 The Executive Director will respond in writing.